Analyzing Adaptive Cache Replacement Strategies: Analyzing using potential functions

+Clearly, the page was found in $T_1 \cup T_2$, and $C_{\CAR} = 0$.
+We consider the change of each of terms in the potential function individually.

-Clearly, the page was found in $T_1 \cup T_2$, and $C_{car} = 0$.
-Neither the cache nor the history lists maintained by \CAR\ will change.
-Thus the contribution to $|U|$ does not change.
-Since the page is not found in \CAR's history, $\Delta p = 0$.
-Since \OPT\ has aleady served the page, the page is in \OPT's cache.
-Therefore, even if the page gets marked during this hit, its $R$-value does not contribute to the potential.
-Thus, $\Delta \Phi = 0$.
+\begin{enumerate} \item As per the algorithm, $p$ can only change when the page is found in history.
+(See lines 14 through 20 of \CAR$(x)$.)
+Since the page is not found in \CAR's history, $\Delta p = 0$. \item Neither the cache nor the history lists maintained by \CAR \: will change.
+Thus, the contribution to the second term in $\Phi$, i.e., $2(b_1+t_1)$ does not change. \item Since \OPT \: has already served the page, the page is in \OPT's cache.
+Therefore, even if the page gets marked during this hit, its rank value does not change.
+Thus, the contribution to the last term in $\Phi$, also remains unchanged. \end{enumerate} We, therefore, conclude that $ \Delta \Phi = 0$, satisfying inequality (\ref{eq:2}).

 Next we will analyze the three cases when the requested page is not in \CAR's cache.
-Since $C_{car} = 1$, the change in potential must be at most -1 in order for inequality (\ref{eq:car3}) to be satisfied.
-The following lemma is useful in understanding the potential change to the term $\sum_{q \in D} R[q]$.
+Since $C_{\CAR}= 1$, the change in potential must be at most $-1$ in each case in order for inequality (\ref{eq:2}) to be satisfied.
+Before tackling the three cases, the following lemmas (\ref{lem:car2.3} and \ref{lem:car2.3r}) are useful for understanding the potential change caused by the last term in the potential function, i.e., $\sum_{q \in D} R[q]$.
+It is worth pointing out that a call to {\sc Replace} moves either an item from $T_1$ to $B_1$ or from $T_2$ to $B_2$, which is exactly the premise of Lemma \ref{lem:car2.3} below.

+\begin{lemma} When a page is moved from $T_1$ to $B_1$ (or from $T_2$ to $B_2$) its rank decreases by at least $1$. \end{lemma}